tonyhb/validate/README.md

 - `NotZeroTime` - passes if the field is a non-zero Time
 - `URL` - passes if the field is a string with a scheme and host
 - `UUID` - passes if the field is a string, []byte or []rune and is a valid UUID
-- `NotZero` - passes if the field is numeric and not-zer
+- `NotZero` - passes if the field is numeric and not-zero
 - `GreaterThan:N` - passes if the field is numeric and over N
 - `LessThan:N` - passes if the field is numeric and less than N